-Conserve On-Farm, from Dow AgroSciences, has three active ingredients to control all major insect pests of stored grain, including the resistant lesser grain borer.
+Conserve Plus, from Dow AgroSciences, has two active ingredients (s-methoprene and spinosad) and must be mixed with an organophosphate to control all major insect pests of stored grain, including the resistant lesser grain borer.

-It provides six to nine months of control and, with a nil withholding period, maximises grain marketing flexibility.
+It provides up to nine months of control and, with a nil withholding period, maximises grain marketing flexibility.

-“We apply it through the auger, from a quad bike with a tank on the back, so it makes it a very easy process.
+“We apply it through the auger, from a quad bike with a tank on the back, so it makes it a very easy process,” Mal said.

 “While withholding periods haven’t been an issue, it is good to know that it isn’t an issue if we need to move grain at short notice.”